Tiago1412/Tiago1412/README.md

 - 👋 Hi, I’m @Tiago1412
 - 👀 I’m interested in Database
-- 🌱 I’m currently learning systems auditing and security
+- 🌱 I’m currently learning systems auditing, security and database
 - 📫 How to reach me Instagram or LinkedIn